shirinyamani/DS/tree/readme.md

                 <img src="./img/delstr1.png" width=200>

     - **Case 2: String is a Prefix to other String!**
         - 1. So for exp. in the below pic, if we wanna delete API we see that we have a headache!
 Cuz if we delete API, then APIS will be impacted!
-(S is after I; S relys on I) So what can we do? 🤔
+(S is after I; S rely on I) So what can we do? 🤔
-        - 2. So in this case, we dont delete the String!
+        - 2. So in this case, we don't delete the String!
 Rather we just update the EndingSting of the node!
 So that the Trie will not recognize it as a Complete String!

                 <img src="./img/delstr2.png" width=200>